Lane Hutson: Contract extension (2025–present)

 Entering the final year of his entry-level contract, Hutson became eligible to sign an extension with the Canadiens in the summer of 2025.
-Following media reports of contentious negotiations, it was announced that he and the Canadiens had signed an eight-year, $70.8 million deal on October 13.
+Following media reports of contentious negotiations, it was announced that he and the team had agreed to an eight-year, $70.8 million deal in the early stages of the 2025–26 campaign on October 13.
+Less than one year later, in late July 2026, Hutson's contract with the Canadiens would be judged by journalists to be the single "best contract" (for a team, not a player) in the NHL, with an estimated "$100 million or so left on the table" over the eight years, as compared to his elite skill level and importance to the Canadiens.